-The Notes will either be issued in bearer form ('Bearer Notes'), with or without interest coupons attached, or registered form ('Registered Notes'), without interest coupons attached.
+The Notes will either be issued in the form of Bearer Notes, with or without interest coupons attached, or in the form of Registered Notes, without interest coupons attached.
 Bearer Notes will be offered and sold outside the United States to persons that are not U.S. persons in reliance on Regulation S and Registered Notes will be offered and sold both outside the United States in reliance on Regulation S and within the United States to persons who are QIBs in reliance on Rule 144A.
 Bearer Notes are subject to U.S. tax law requirements.